minwal/adx-cosmos-hol/LabModules/Module1.md

 ![](../images/CreateCosmos.png)

 ### NOTE -
 New resource group **'nrta-lab-rg'** created in this step will be used while creating other resources.
-Navigating to resource creation screen and search for different resources for creation is going to be same for all resources, just different resource names so I wont be repeating these screenshots in next modules.
+I will be using 'nrta' prefix throughout the lab which is just a short form for 'near real time analysis' created by me for this lab:).<br/> Navigating to resource creation screen and search for different resources for creation is going to be same for all resources, just different resource names so I wont be repeating these screenshots in next modules.

 4. Click 'Next' with all default settings for 'Networking', 'Encryption' and 'Tags' tabs.